Skip to content

 Animal husbandry and meat production inefficient

 If something is efficient, then it has a high level of effectiveness when measured against its use.
-In simplified terms, efficiency means, A lot can be achieved with relatively little effort.
+In simplified terms, efficiency means, achieve a lot with relatively little effort.
 In this case, the production of food is the effort.
-But what is this effort even for?
-The main goal is to feed everyone in the world as sustainably and healthily as possible - and to avoid social problems such as the Stop world hunger.
+But what is this effort for in the first place?
+The goal to be achieved is above all to feed all the people in the world as sustainably and healthily as possible - and to solve social problems like the Stop world hunger.

-Unfortunately, the production of animal-based foods such as meat, eggs and dairy products takes us away from these goals because of the high costs involved. (feed cultivation, grazing land, transportation, water consumption, CO2 and methane emissions, etc.) is necessary.
-By 2050, the already very high global demand for meat is set to increase by an alarming 73 percent.₁
+Unfortunately, the production of animal-based foods such as meat, eggs and dairy products distances us from these goals, because of the high cost (fodder cultivation, grazing areas, transports, water consumption, CO2 and methane emissions, etc.). is necessary.
+By 2050, the already very high global demand for meat is expected to increase by an alarming 73 percent.₁

-The possibility conserve natural resources and the plants grown directly and evenly without the "detour animal is the reason why we absolutely have to talk about the efficiency of animal-based foods.
+The possibility conserve natural resources and the plants grown directly and evenly without the "detour animal to consume is the reason that we must necessarily talk about the efficiency of animal foods.

 Efficiency in animal husbandry